-In a randomized, double-blind, placebo-controlled, 12-week study performed by the manufacturer, morphine ER/naltrexone was found to more effective than placebo in osteoarthritis patients with moderate to severe pain.
+In a randomized, double-blind, placebo-controlled, 12-week study performed by the manufacturer, patients with osteoarthritis of the hip or knee with moderate to severe pain started open-label treatment with morphine ER/naltrexone and titrated to effect.107 Once pain was controlled, they were randomized to either active treatment with morphine ER/naltrexone or tapered off treatment using a double-dummy design and placed on placebo.
 The primary endpoint was measured by the weekly diary Brief Pain Inventory average pain score.
+Morphine ER/naltrexone was found to more effective than placebo.